Attention, nature & beach lovers! Zamboanga City has opened a new attraction and it is great: Once Islas.

 Enjoy your island hopping experience in Once Islas!

+Has this Guide to Once Islas been helpful to you?
 If you have additional info or question, please post them on the comments below.